The numbers on the growth of Christianity in the Roman Empire are very uncertain, but there are enough data points to hazard a reasonable estimate.

 That said, contrary to some cynical historiography, at the time Constantine adopted Christianity the numbers were still too small to be any use in a bid for power.
 Indeed, even if the numbers are under-estimated, Christians were simply in no position to assist: an aspiring Emperor needed the senatorial class, the equites, and above all the legions; this aristocratic elite and the army were not only all pagan, but committedly so, making Christianity, if anything, a disadvantage.
 Christianity, up to the beginning of the fourth century and for some time after overwhelmingly consisted of slaves, the peregrini (pre-212 “foreigners”, non-citizens), and lower-class urbanites; this coalition, the subject of relentless mockery in pagan polemic, counted for nothing in Rome.
 It was only after Christianity had prevailed, and its moral assumptions had replaced those of the Classical world, that a concern for the views of the lowest became a norm, that weakness became a kind of strength.

 Looking at how Christianity spread, logistically, Bart Ehrman in The Triumph of Christianity underlines two factors.
-First, Christianity, because of its doctrine, was a missionary faith—something entirely new to the ancient world.
+First, Christianity, because of its doctrine, was a missionary faith—something entirely new to the ancient world—and Paul’s theological innovation, making it possible to be Christian without being Jewish, lifting the requirement for circumcision and the dietary laws, meant the Jesus Sect was no longer restricted to trying to convert the most resistant community (Jews) and instead had access to a universal recruitment pool of gentiles.
 “Pagan” religions did not proselytise because—and this is the second factor—pagans did not regard “religions” as exclusive.
 For pagans, defining themselves by which god they primarily worshipped would have seemed as strange as defining themselves by their favourite food, Ehrman argues.
 More seriously, in the pagan mental universe, “There was no sense that a person who turned to a new cult had to turn away from another”; to add a new god did not mean rejecting the old.
 By upending these assumptions, Christians proceeded in a manner that not only advanced their own cause but simultaneously killed off paganism; every convert to Christianity was a subtraction from paganism.

 What is most fascinating, relating very much to the issue of Constantine’s conversion and its role in Christian/Western history, is that while Christianity was a missionary faith in doctrine and outlook, it did not really have any missionaries after Jesus’ brother James and Saint Paul were executed in the 60s AD, and evangelists of the Pauline kind only really return to the scene after Christianity triumphs under Emperor Theodosius (r.
 379–95).